Episode 1: Introduction to Chris Everingham

 As far as what I do – I’m doing what I love and enjoy every moment of it – I currently “rent” a position to influence the shape of health and fitness (and sports to an extent) – sport has given me a great platform to contribute to society and I am thankful for that opportunity.

 I also have a mini travel show that I host called #RollingStories.
-First time in my life I’ve had the chance to lead in a performance.
+First time in my life I’ve had the chance to lead role in a performance.
 Awesome experience to meet and work with so many talented people.
 Check it out here #RollingStories.

 What are my other interests?